keleshev/keleshev.com/docs/compiling-to-assembly-from-scratch/resources.md

 =========

-Thank you for your pre-order!
+Thank you for buying the book!
 You will receive an email with a download link shortly.

 <center><em>— Resources —</em></center>